Source: Colorado's Tucker expected to join MSU

-Michigan State is set to hire Colorado's Mel Tucker as its next coach, sources told ESPN.
+Michigan State is set to hire Colorado's Mel Tucker as its next football coach, sources told ESPN.

 Tucker, one of several candidates to seemingly turn down Michigan State's initial overtures, became the focus of the school's search late Sunday and throughout Monday, sources said.
-On Saturday, he tweeted that he remained committed to Colorado after speaking with MSU about its coaching vacancy.
+On Saturday, he tweeted that he remained committed to Colorado after speaking with Michigan State about its coaching vacancy.

 While I am flattered to be considered for the HC job @MSU_football, I am committed to @CUBuffsFootball for #TheBuild of our program, its great athletes, coaches & supporters. #UnfinishedBusiness #GoBuffs— Mel Tucker (@Coach_mtucker) February 8, 2020